jvendrow/GuidedNMF/README.md

 ### Included Files
 The format of the repository is as follows:
--`Newsgroup.ipynb` contains the experiments on the 20 Newsgroup data set -`Twitter.ipynb` contains the experiments on a Twitter political data set.
+-`Newsgroup.ipynb` contains the experiments on the 20 Newsgroup data set.
+-`Twitter.ipynb` contains the experiments on a Twitter political data set.
 -`Ablation.ipynb` contains the comparison between GuidedNMF and SeededLDA.
--`seeded_lda` is a folder containing helper scripts for running SeededLDA
+-`seeded_lda` is a folder containing helper scripts for running SeededLDA.

 ### Instructions for Running SeededLDA.
 The authors of the SeededLDA method have an official repository for the paper at https://github.com/bsou/cl2_project/tree/master/SeededLDA.
 To run SeededLDA, clone this repository and follow these instructions in addition tho those provided by the authors: